TheBreakingGoodProject/GitHub-How-To-Guide/README.md

-# GitHub-How-To-Guide
+# WELCOME!

+New to the Breaking Good Project and GitHub?

-Breaking Good uses GitHub to manage projects.
-This repository is a guide to using GitHub in your research projects
+You've come to the right place!
+This repository is your how-to guide for using GitHub.

+The Breaking Good Project uses GitHub as a tool to share, store and discuss information and ideas related to our projects.
+As the projects are open source, GitHub is the perfect tool allowing anyone and everyone to participate.

+You will first need to set up a GitHub account.
+To get started, head on over to the [wiki](https://github.com/kym834/GitHub-How-To-Guide/wiki) and navigate to 'setting up a GitHub account'.